chevron-down Created with Sketch Beta.

 Staffing/Management/Oversight

-The program is overseen by the Director of Career Development.
-Records of student reported pro bono hours are maintained in the Career Services Office.
+The program is overseen by the Director of Field Placement and Pro Bono Services.
+Records of student reported pro bono hours are maintained by the Administrative Coordinator for Career Services, Field Placement, and Pro Bono.

 Funding